Option Trading Strategies

 sell depends on how aggressive you want to be.

-money, but have a higher risk of loss.
+more money, but have a higher risk of loss.

 Condor Option Trading

-Another of my favorite option strategies
+Another of our favorite option strategies

 is the Iron Condor.